|FreeVR: Virtual Reality Integration Library|

 Operating System Coverage

-A recent version of FreeVR has been tested on these operating systems:
+Presently, FreeVR is Unix-centric, and recent versions of FreeVR are tested primarily on these Unix-style operating systems:

 These operating systems worked with older versions of FreeVR, but have not been tested lately: